BuongiornoTexas/rsrtools/README.rst

 song lists into player profiles.

-These methods either a) implement very small changes to save files with a lot of care to maintain Rocksmith formats or b) replace Rocksmith data with Rocksmith data.
+These methods either a) implement very small changes to save files with a lot of care to maintain Rocksmith formats (see `Notes on Formats`_), or b) replace Rocksmith data with Rocksmith data.
 Consequently their implementations are buried within classes used by the profile manager.

 Roll Your Own Editor
 ----------------------